 A summer beer can be just about any style, as long as it’s crisp and refreshing and makes you never want to go back inside again.
-They range from light and fruity to hoppy and complex, but the best summer beer is the one you come back to again and again as soon as the temperature crawls above 60 degrees.
+They range from light and fruity to hoppy and complex, but the best summer beer is the one you come back to again and again as soon as the temperature crawls into the 80s and 90s.

 This summer, the California brewery is releasing a “sessionable hazy IPA” called Summer Break that, according to Norrington, “pairs perfectly with any summery activities you can dream up.”
-Norrington also predicts that summer 2021 will continue to bring more low- and zero-ABV beers to the market, competing with recent additions to the scene, including Goose Island’s So-Lo and Dogfish Head’s Slightly Mighty.
+Norrington also predicts that future years will continue to bring more low- and zero-ABV beers to the market, competing with recent additions to the scene, including Goose Island’s So-Lo and Dogfish Head’s Slightly Mighty.

 For those who prefer their patio pounders with a little more kick, breweries such as New York’s Talea Beer Co. are banking on big fruit flavors this year.
 The brewery will be releasing two new beers made with summer fruits, Crush Gose and Tart Deco Sour IPA.
 Talea’s co-founder Tara Hankinson says that other breweries will follow suit with their own bold beers.
 “I predict more beer hybrids, whether cider or hops being used in teas or other beverages as a result of the cravings for innovation.”

-With these trends in mind, along with our experts, we've compiled some of the best beers to crack open this summer.
+With these trends in mind, along with some consultations from our experts, we've compiled a list of the best beers to crack open this summer.

 Region: Maine | ABV: 5.2% | Tasting Notes: Wheat, Spice, Orange